adrientoub/MyMaya/README.md

 A simple 3D computer graphics software.

 This project is divided in two parts:
-* The GUI written in Java containing:
+* The GUI application written in Java consists of:
   * A WYSIWIG 3D editor to model your scenes
+    * Each scene can be saved to a `.scene` file for further image generation.
-  * An interface to create and edit `.mymel` scripts: MyMaya's own script language to generate scenes
+  * It's own script language to create sequences of scenes: `mymel`.
+    * You can also save/load `mymel` script files.
-* The raytracer application written in C++
+* The raytracer application written in C++:
-  * Taking `.mymel` scripts as input and generating images
+  * Taking `.scene` scripts as input and generating the corresponding images.
-  * It aims to be fast at generating those scenes

 ## Installation

 ### Dependencies

-* clang/gcc with c++14 compatibility
+* clang/gcc with C++14 compatibility
 * Java 8.0

 ### Building the raytracer